Image without description

 System

-The C4 'System' element is described as something that delivers value to users.
-ArchiMate defines a 'Value Stream' element which describes behavior on the strategy layer.
-But since C4 also defines a 'System' as something a single software development team is building, the 'Application Function' or 'Application component' element would be a better fit.
+The C4 system element is described as something that delivers value to users which could map to the ArchiMate value stream on the strategy layer.
+C4 also defines a system as something a single software development team is building.
+The ArchiMate application function or application component would then be a better fit.

 Container

-The C4 'Container' element is describes as something that needs to be running for the system to work.
-The ArchiMate 'Application Component' element could be used to express this.
+The C4 Container element is described as something that needs to be running for the system to work.
+The ArchiMate application component could be used to express this.

 Component

-The C4 documentation states that a 'Component' is a "hugely overloaded term".
-It's true, the word component can be used in many different ways.
-C4 defines it as 'grouping of related functionality encapsulated behind a well-defined interface'.
-This could be an ArchiMate 'Application Component' or 'Application Service' element.
-The 'well-defined interface' can be modelled separately in ArchiMate by using the 'Application Interface' element.
+The C4 documentation states that a Component is a hugely overloaded term.
+And of course, the word component can be used in many different ways.
+C4 defines it as grouping of related functionality encapsulated behind a well-defined interface.
+This could be an ArchiMate application component or application service.
+The well-defined interface can be modelled separately in ArchiMate by using the application interface.

 Code

-The C4 element 'Code' is hard to model in ArchiMate.
-The 'Application Component' element can be used to express a software library and the 'Data Object' element can be used, but concepts like 'classes', 'attributes' and 'methods' are not available.
-The 'Application Component' element can be used for this if you really have to, but UML and C4 are a much better suited for this.
+The C4 element Code is hard to model in ArchiMate.
+The application component can be used to express a software library and the data object can be used, but concepts like classes, attributes and methods are not available.
+The application component can be used for this if you really have to, but UML and C4 are a much better suited for this.

 Application Component

-Simply put, all C4 elements can be expressed by ArchiMate 'Application Component' elements.
+Simply put, all C4 elements can be modeled with the ArchiMate application component.
 It makes clear how C4 and ArchiMate differ.
-C4 defines four sizes of 'Application Components' whereas ArchiMate has nine different 'Application' elements like 'Interface', 'Function' and 'Service' that can be used to add more detail.
+C4 defines four sizes of application components whereas ArchiMate has nine different application elements like interface, function and service that can be used to add more detail.

-Besides the 'Application' layer, ArchiMate defines five other layers and uses Motivation elements for modelling motivations.
+Besides the application layer, ArchiMate defines five other layers and has motivation elements.

 Structure as code

-All three languages have code equivalents.
-PlantUml being the most popular.
-It can be extended to support the ArchiMate and C4 languages by using macro libraries.
+All three languages have structure as code equivalents of which PlantUml is the most popular.
+PlantUml can be extended to support the ArchiMate and C4 languages by using macro libraries.

 Other posts